 Commitments related to Maxia are considered contingent commitments as future events must occur to cause these commitments to be enforceable.
 In February 2003, we completed our acquisition of Maxia.
 Under the merger agreement, former Maxia stockholders have the right to receive certain earn out amounts of up to a potential aggregate amount of \$14.0 million upon the occurrence of certain research and development milestones set forth in the merger agreement.
 Twenty percent of each earn out payment, if earned, will be paid in cash and the remaining eighty percent will be paid in shares of our common stock such that an aggregate of \$2.8 million in cash and \$11.2 million in our common stock (based upon the then fair value) could potentially be paid pursuant to the earn out milestones.
 The milestones are set to occur as Maxia products enter various stages of human clinical trials and may be earned at any time prior to the tenth anniversary of the consummation of the merger.
 In any event, no more than 13,531,138 shares of our common stock may be issued to former Maxia stockholders in the aggregate pursuant to the merger agreement.
-None of these milestones has been achieved as of June 30, 2008.
+None of these milestones has been achieved as of June 30, 2009.

-We have entered into licenses in the past and may in the future continue to seek to license additional rights relating to compounds or technologies in connection with our drug discovery and development programs.
+We have entered into and may in the future seek to license additional rights relating to technologies in connection with our drug discovery and development programs.
 Under these licenses, we may be required to pay up-front fees, milestone payments, and royalties on sales of future products.

 We believe that our cash, cash equivalents and marketable securities will be adequate to satisfy our capital needs for at least the next twelve months.
-Our cash requirements depend on numerous factors, including our expenditures in connection with alliances, license agreements and acquisitions of and investments in complementary products, technologies and businesses; expenditures in connection with potential repayments of our $3\frac{1}{2}\%$ convertible senior notes due 2011, and the Pfizer Notes; expenditures in connection with our drug discovery and development programs; expenditures in connection with litigation or other legal proceedings; competing technological and market developments; the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; our receipt of any milestone or other payments under any collaborative agreements we may enter into, including the agreement with Pfizer; and costs associated with the integration of new operations assumed through any mergers and acquisitions.
+Our cash requirements depend on numerous factors, including our expenditures in connection with potential repayments of our 31⁄2% convertible senior notes due 2011, 31⁄2% convertible subordinated notes due 2011, and the Pfizer Notes; expenditures in connection with our drug discovery and development programs; expenditures in connection with litigation or other legal proceedings; competing technological and market developments; the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; our receipt of any milestone or other payments under any collaborative agreements we may enter into, including the agreement with Pfizer; and expenditures in connection with alliances and license agreements.
 Changes in our research and development plans or other changes affecting our operating expenses may result in changes in the timing and amount of expenditures of our capital resources.
-We expect that future revenues generated from information products, including licensing of intellectual property, will continue to decline as we focus on drug discovery and development programs, and in 2008, will not represent a significant source of cash inflow for us.
+We expect that future revenues generated from information products, including licensing of intellectual property, will continue to decline or remain steady as we focus on drug discovery and development programs and, in 2009, will not represent a significant source of cash inflow for us.
+We intend to continue to evaluate options to repurchase or refinance our outstanding convertible notes that mature in February 2011.
+Repurchases might occur through cash purchases and/or exchanges for other securities in open market transactions, privately negotiated transactions or otherwise.
+Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
+The amounts involved in any such transactions, individually or in the aggregate, may be material.
+Any issuance of equity securities in exchange for our outstanding convertible notes may be dilutive to our stockholders.